-The rules and processes for VAT IT systems will change.
-This guidance is for businesses that:
+The rules and processes for VAT IT systems will change for businesses that:

-- need to check the validity of UK VAT registration numbers
+- need to check if a UK VAT registration number is valid

 - are under the VAT digital services threshold and make sales of digital services to consumers in the EU

 If you want to use the EU VAT refund electronic system to submit a refund claim for 2018 or 2019 you’ll need to do so before 5pm on the day the UK leaves the EU.
 If you submit a claim after that, HMRC will not be able to send your claim on to the relevant EU member state.